davidralphlewis/davidralphlewis.github.io/_posts/2020-04-13-napowrimo-day-13-things-that-have-lost-their-power.md

 ***

-Prompt was to "Rewrite a Sei Shonagon list" from <a target="_blank" rel="noopener noreferrer" href="https://instagram.com/amykaypoetry?igshid=17ak24ogz39u0">AmyKay Poetry</a>
+Prompt was to "Rewrite a Sei Shonagon list" from <a href="https://instagram.com/amykaypoetry?igshid=17ak24ogz39u0">AmyKay Poetry</a>

-I found a article of her lists <a target="_blank" rel="noopener noreferrer" href="https://guerrillasemiotics.com/2013/05/sei-shonagons-lists/">here</a> and was drawn to this title.
+I found a article of her lists <a href="https://guerrillasemiotics.com/2013/05/sei-shonagons-lists/">here</a> and was drawn to this title.